marinaluchner/lsystem/README.md

 =========================

 You can download the executable files for your OS (Windows, Mac or Ubuntu) from this repository.
-In Ubuntu you may need to set the file an executable:
+In Ubuntu you may need to set the file as an executable:

 ```bash
 chmod +x turtletrees_ubuntu